Ganrokh/100-days-of-code/log.md

 **Thoughts:** I'm struggling a bit with the syntax with React, which is an issue.
 I'm getting the hang of it, though.
 I'm still learning the differences between class-based components and functional components, but I'm getting good using multiple components in a single app.

 Also, I had a component that wasn't working correctly.
 The error message wasn't making sense, so I commented out each function to figure out what the issue was.
 After going through each function, I still couldn't figure out the error.
 Once I removed the comments, the component started working normally.
 What was this magical error?
 Was there ever an error?
 The world may never know.

+### Day 67: Friday, March 9th, 2019

+**Today's Progress:** Studied fetching and passing user data between multiple React components.

+**Thoughts:** I want to admit that I really love the modular style of React.
+I really like anything that can be easily customizable and reused.
+I just love the component style of React, and I recognize how powerful of a tool it is.

+That said, I'm struggling with remembering the proper boilerplate differences between functional components and class components.
+I find myself having to refer to past projects a lot.
+I definitely need to review that more.
+React code isn't exactly flowing freely from my fingers yet, much like how JS does.